-ELI will also continue to focus on family friendly employment models to ensure their staff are supported in their caring roles, which is critical to ensure that disadvantaged women can gain meaningful employment and education.
+ELI will also continue to focus on family friendly employment models to ensure their staff are supported in their caring roles, which is critical to ensure women from disadvantaged communities can gain meaningful employment and education.

 Therefore, as this programme is being measured alongside the traditional academic structure of a higher education institution, the GPG will always look artificially high in NCI.
 A statistic which we acknowledge in the context of this measurement.